Permanently-anchored loose ends plus a “captive” starting knot, which saves having to re-tie that first knot each time. (From: Vitaliy Gnatenko)

 Fewer steps to tie

-• Variation 1 and 2 both require the shoe to be completely un-laced and then re-laced from top to bottom.
+• Variations 1, 2 and 4 each require the shoe to be completely un-laced and then re-laced from top to bottom.

 • This lacing is not a traditional Ukrainian technique, rather, it is a recent development, patriotically named by its Ukrainian inventor, Vitaliy Gnatenko.

 The main concept of Ukrainian Lacing is to have a “captive” starting knot, which saves the few steps of tying a fresh starting knot each time.

 In addition, the loose ends are replaced with a similarly “captive” pass through the top eyelets (or under the first crossover).
 This looks a bit neater, plus it allows the shoes to be worn as slip-ons with the laces un-tied, as there are no dangling ends that can trail in the dirt or get stepped on, causing a trip.

 The pre-formed loops / starting knot require a slightly different tying technique: